 Misha Cajic

-Carbon accounting is a critical part of any sustainability strategy, but it’s easy to make mistakes — especially when it comes to double-counting emissions.
-Whether you’re measuring your own carbon footprint or tracking emissions across a supply chain, avoiding double-counting ensures accurate reporting and credible climate commitments.
-This guide breaks down what double-counting is, why it matters, and how to prevent it.
+Carbon accounting is a core element of any sustainability strategy, but mistakes are common — especially double-counting emissions.
+Whether measuring an organisation’s own footprint or tracking emissions across a supply chain, avoiding double-counting is essential for accurate reporting and credible climate commitments.
+This guide explains what double-counting looks like, why it matters for corporate targets and claims, and practical steps to prevent it.

 What is double-counting in carbon accounting?

-Double-counting happens when the same emissions are recorded more than once in a carbon inventory.
-This can occur within a single organization (e.g., when two departments claim the same emissions) or across multiple entities (e.g., when both a supplier and a buyer count the same emissions in their Scope 3 calculations).
-It skews data, inflates footprints, and undermines transparency in emissions reporting.
+Double-counting occurs when the same emissions are recorded more than once in a carbon inventory.
+It can happen within a single organisation (e.g., two departments claiming the same emissions) or across multiple entities (e.g., both a supplier and a buyer including the same emissions in Scope 3).
+Double-counting skews data, inflates footprints, and undermines transparency and comparability in emissions reporting.

-Under the Greenhouse Gas (GHG) Protocol, emissions are categorized into three scopes:
+Under the Greenhouse Gas (GHG) Protocol, emissions are categorised into three scopes:

 • Scope 1: Direct emissions from owned or controlled sources (e.g., company-owned vehicles).